hyperledger-labs/splice/README.md

 ### Cluster Tooling

 This repository also contains tools for managing clusters, hosted both locally and in GCE.
-Local clusters are run on your local development machine, using minikube.
-GCE clusters are run in the Google Cloud, using Google's GKE implementation of Kubernetes.
-In both cases, a common Kubernetes cluster manifest is used, defined in [`canton-network-config.jsonnet`](/cluster/canton-network-config.jsonnet).
+Local clusters run on your local development machine, using minikube.
+GCE clusters run in the Google Cloud, using Google's GKE implementation of Kubernetes.
+Both cases use a common Kubernetes cluster manifest, defined in [`canton-network-config.jsonnet`](/cluster/canton-network-config.jsonnet).

 To avoid the risk of confusing local and GCE cluster operations, two